-Electronic patient record (EPR)
+Electronic patient record (EPR) - help us help you

 What is EPR and how does it improve patient care?

 EPR is an innovative new system that is replacing paper records at the Royal Free London.
 It means that all the staff caring for you will always have access to accurate and up-to-date information to ensure you get the best care.

 With all healthcare information in one place, it will mean we can access patients’ test results, and details of their care, more quickly.
 We will no longer have paper records, instead, our staff will use computers and laptops to input information directly.

 Our new EPR has been designed by our staff to ensure it meets their needs and those of their patients.
 The work has been led by a team including doctors, nurses, midwives, allied health professionals and pharmacists, as well as IT experts.
 Hundreds of staff have been involved in designing the EPR and hundreds more have been testing it.

 For information on our new EPR, click below to download our leaflet.